RoadManOSS/roadman/Contribute.md

 Contributions to this project are released to the public under the project's open source license.

 Everyone is welcome to contribute to Roadman.
-Contributing doesn't just mean submitting pull requests—there are several ways one can get involved and that includes answering questions in chat, reporting or triggering issues.
+Contributing doesn't just mean submitting pull requests—there are several ways one can get involved and that include answering questions in chat, or reporting salient issues.

-No matter how you want to get involved, we ask that you first learn what's expected of anyone who participates in the project by reading the Contributor Covenant Code of Conduct.
+Irrespective of how you want to get involved, we request that you first learn what's expected of anyone who participates in the project by reading the Contributor Covenant Code of Conduct.
 By participating, you are expected to uphold this code.

 We love pull requests.
 Here's a quick guide: